-Disasters happen, this is a fact of life.
+Disasters happen.
+It's a fact of life.
 You can't avoid natural disasters so being prepared is the next best thing.

 When a natural disaster hits, you and your family will be top of mind.
 You'll then consider the things you’ve spent a lifetime building up and collecting, like your art, collectibles, antiques, and jewelry.